NDevTK/OriginMarker/security.md

 #### 4.3.2.
 Covert Data Exfiltration via Bookmark Title/URL Changes (by co-installed extension)

-- **Mechanism:** A malicious extension with `bookmarks` permission alters OriginMarker's _designated_ bookmark's title/URL to encode exfiltrated data.
+- **Mechanism:** A malicious extension with `bookmarks` permission alters OriginMarker's _designated_ bookmark's title/URL to encode exfiltrated data, or creates other hidden bookmarks.
 Browser sync propagates this.
+OriginMarker's legitimate bookmark activity can provide cover.
-- **Impact:** OriginMarker's bookmark becomes an unwitting data mule.
+- **Impact:** OriginMarker's bookmark becomes an unwitting data mule or its activity masks other malicious bookmark operations.
 - **Severity:** High.
 - **Mitigation Context:** Section 5.2.2 recommends user confirmation for external changes to the designated bookmark.

 #### 4.3.3.
 Bookmark Spoofing and Visual Misdirection (by co-installed extension)

 - **Mechanism:** A malicious extension with `bookmarks` permission creates _other_ bookmarks mimicking OriginMarker's style (emoji sequences, titles) to confuse users.
 - **Impact:** User confusion, desensitization to markers, aiding phishing.
+Disruption of OriginMarker's expected behavior or its absence can create a window of vulnerability.
 - **Severity:** Medium.
 - **Mitigation Context:** User education (Section 5.3.2).